 As for people not knowing about your school, which people are we talking about?
 People get nervous when friends, co-workers, and families look at them blankly and say they never heard of the school.
 However, unless one of them is the director of human resources department for a fortune five hundred company, they really aren’t the people you need to worry about.

-There Are Many Paths To Graduate School
+There Are Many Paths to Graduate School

 Think going to a small college will hurt your chances for graduate school?
 Take a look at the “Baccalaureate Origins of S&E Doctorate Recipients.”
-All of the big name schools are there but the list also includes schools that would qualify as colleges no one has ever heard of such Kalamazoo College, Earlham College, Hendrix College, and Lawrence University.
+All of the big name schools are there but the list also includes schools that would qualify as colleges no one has ever heard of such as Kalamazoo College, Earlham College, Hendrix College, and Lawrence University.

 You can download a list of institutions with Rhodes Scholars at The Rhodes Trust.
 Be sure to pay attention to the warnings about using the statistics.
 Also, keep in mind some institutions have a much stronger process in place to assist students in applying for such scholarships.
 Yes, you’ll find some of the most competitive colleges in the country at the top of the list.
-However, Sewanee: The University of South actually has had one more Rhodes scholar than Georgetown and the University of Mississippi has had seven more than Emory.
+However, Sewanee: The University of the South actually has had one more Rhodes scholar than Georgetown and the University of Mississippi has had eight more than Emory.

 The Washington University Medical School has a table showing the undergraduate institutions represented by their incoming class.
-I did a post just on the this table, Do College Rankings Matter?
+I did a post just on this table, Do College Rankings Matter?
 Examining the table (at the time) shows that:

 During this time period, ten students from the University of Illinois Chicago, ranked 150, enrolled in the Medical School which is just one less than the number of students that enrolled from the University of North Carolina at Chapel Hill, ranked 29.